Adam Gotsis

-Adam Gotsis (born 23 September 1992) is an Australian professional American football defensive end for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football at Georgia Tech and was drafted by the Denver Broncos in the second round of the 2016 NFL Draft.
+Adam Gotsis (born 23 September 1992) is an Australian professional American football defensive end for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Georgia Tech Yellow Jackets and was selected by the Denver Broncos in the second round of the 2016 NFL draft.
+He also played for the Jacksonville Jaguars and Indianapolis Colts.

 Early life

-Gotsis was born in Melbourne, Australia to parents of Greek heritage, he was raised in the suburb of Abbotsford.
+Gotsis was born in Melbourne, Australia, to parents of Greek heritage, he was raised in the suburb of Abbotsford.
 He grew up playing Australian rules football and supported the North Melbourne Football Club in the Australian Football League.
 At the age of 13, while attending Kew High School, his interest in Australian rules football had waned and his mother discovered a local junior American football club via a Google search, the Monash Warriors, that Gotsis and his older brother would later join.
 He recorded a team-high 12.5 sacks and earned league MVP honors in 2010.
 He progressed through the local ranks and eventually represented the Australian national American football team at the IFAF World Championship in December 2011.
 A month later, Gotsis signed to play college football for Georgia Tech and arrived in Atlanta in July 2012.

 College career

 Gotsis spent four years playing college football for the Georgia Tech Yellow Jackets football team.
 Gotsis appeared in 48 games (37 starts) at Georgia Tech, totaling 110 tackles (69 solo), 12.5 sacks, two interceptions, two fumble recoveries and four blocked kicks.
 He started the first nine games of his senior season, finishing the year with 31 tackles (20 solo), five tackles for loss, a team-best three sacks and two fumble recoveries before a season-ending knee injury.
 Gotsis started all 14 games along the defensive line his junior season, posting 36 tackles (23 solo), three sacks, one interception, three passes defensed and two blocked kicks.
-He was named to the All-ACC Second-team by both the media and coaches.
+He was named to the All-Atlantic Coast Conference Second-team by both the media and coaches.
 Gotsis started all 13 games of his sophomore season at nose tackle, recording 38 tackles (23 solo), 5.5 sacks, one interception and one pass defensed in addition to blocking two kicks.
 He ranked second on team in tackles for loss (14.5) and sacks (5.5).
 He graduated from Georgia Tech with a degree in Business Administration in December 2015.